 We really love easysewingforbeginners.com.
 The owner Domenica is such a talented sewer and her videos are clear, concise, and always receive fabulous feedback.

 In this article Domenica shows us all how to use a twin needle or double needle on your sewing machine.
-She’s produced an excellent YouTube video that you can watch below and on her website, that you can click to below, she has produced a very detailed photo tutorial on the same subject.
+She’s produced an excellent YouTube video that you can watch below.
+On her website, she has produced a very detailed photo tutorial on the same subject.

 As Domenica says “there’s something about sewing two perfectly parallel lines that makes you feel like you’re an expert at sewing”.

-- Spare bobbin if you don’t have multiple spools of one thread colour
+- Spare bobbin if you don’t have multiple spools of one thread color.

 When Domenica produced her YouTube video (below) she had two other tips to mention, which were (1) try not to use a backstitch when starting or finishing with your twin needles.
 Try a locking stitch instead if you have one available, and (2) you can’t use your machine’s auto-needle threader with the twin needle.
 We suggest getting one of THESE needle threaders.
 We’ve tried it and love it.
 It also works well to hold needles when you need to change them.

 Watch the video here on how to use a twin needle:

 If you would like to check out the FREE written tutorial with photos, you can click on the orange button below.
 Then think how you can add a neat twin needle finish to some of your sewing projects.

 Liking this free pattern?
 Great!
 You would make our day if you ‘bought us a coffee’ to help with the site running costs.
 Thank you.